The Emerald Ash Borer (EAB) & Richmond Hill's Ash Trees

 Ash Trees on Public Property Richmond Hill values its natural tree cover and is committed to protecting it.
 In response to the threat of EAB, Town staff have developed an EAB Management Strategy for trees on public property, which was approved by Council in October 2011.
 The Management Strategy aims to reduce the significant aesthetic, environmental and financial impacts of EAB on Richmond Hill through monitoring and treatment, ash tree removal and replacement, along with communication and public awareness.
 Implementation of the Management Strategy is underway.

 The Town is treating some of the largest and healthiest ash trees along streets and in parks with pesticide (TreeAzin™) to help minimize damage caused by EAB.
 However, not all ash trees will be treated by the Town.
 Property owners may apply for a permit in order to treat town-owned ash trees adjacent to their property with TreeAzin™, at their own expense, by completing the application at the link below.

 Completed application forms can be emailed to firstname.lastname@example.org; dropped off at Richmond Hill's main Municipal Offices, 225 East Beaver Creeek Road, 5th floor; or mailed to Town of Richmond Hill, Attention: Natural Environment, 225 East Beaver Creek Road, 5th floor, Richmond Hill, ON L4B 3P4.

 Ash Trees on Private Property Property owners are responsible for trees on private property.
 If you have an ash tree on your property and suspect an EAB infestation you are encouraged to consult with a professional arborist about management options that will protect your property and ensure your safety.
 Arborists can be found in the Yellow Pages and other business directories).
-You should choose an arborist certified with the International Society of Arboriculture (ISA) or registered with the American Society of Consulting Arborists (ASCA), or Provincially qualified Arborists and Utility Arborists by the College of Trades.
+You should choose an arborist certified with the International Society of Arboriculture (ISA), registered with the American Society of Consulting Arborists (ASCA), or Provincially qualified Arborists and Utility Arborists by the College of Trades.
 Make sure to ask if there is a fee for inspection and quotes, as some companies provide these services free of charge.

 It is recommended that property owners ask about options for tree protection, tree removal* and tree replacement.
 In addition, ensure that you get multiple estimates for any tree work.